A Death Midwife is described in Wikipedia as

 The Death Doula role has now re-emerged along with the death positivity movement.
 The aim is to view dying as not a traumatic experience, but as a natural process of life.

-I.A.P Career College Death Doula Certification
+Graduate of I.A.P Career College Death Doula Certification May 2021.

-Currently enrolled at University of Vermont,
+Graduate of University of Vermont,

 I have experienced End-of-Life awareness with both my grandmother and father-in-law, as well as the rather unfortunate harsh demise of my friend and neighbor.